clearleft/clearless/README.md

 }
 ```

-### .font-size-rems
+### .font-size-rems()

-Calculates the font-size in rems and provides a pixel based fallback for browsers that do not support rem units.
+Generates a font-size property with the pixel value converted to **rems** and provides a pixel based fallback for browsers that do not support rem units.

 ```css
 .font-size-rems( <@px-size> [, <@context-px-size>] );